What is the ‘Curriculum’?

 How does this enhance our Church School Christian Ethos?

 In designing our curriculum, we have been inspired by Jesus’ words in John 10 about ‘living life to the full’ in the day to day school learning environment, and in a successful life beyond.
-The Drives and Values will provide a framework around which all our Collective Worship sessions will be planned.
+The 'Barrow Big Ideas' will provide a framework around which all our Collective Worship sessions will be planned.
 The children will become familiar with Bible characters who have faced challenges and show positive traits of character, and learn Bible verses which are encouraging and motivating.
-Visitors such as our Open the Book team will work with us to promote the Driver and Value.
+Visitors such as our Open the Book team will work with us to promote the 'Barrow Big Ideas'.
 The decisions the children make about which charities to support and community outreach projects to run also link to them.